 The adage that first impressions are lasting impressions rings true for the home, too.
 Give yourself a little boost of happiness each time you walk through your front door by placing a candle, plant or succulent, family photo and sweet-smelling candle on a small console table.
 You’ll love seeing the personal mementos upon returning home, and guests will appreciate the unique personal touch.

-It takes either two or three layers of lighting to create a functional and inviting room: ambient or overhead lighting, which provides an area with overall illumination; task lighting to help you carry out specific tasks such as reading or working; and accent lighting, which boosts visual interest and draws the eye to key features in a room such as artwork, decor or houseplants.
-To make your home as cozy as possible, be sure to consider each layer of lighting in every room in your home.
+It takes either two or three layers of lighting to create a functional and inviting room: ambient or overhead lighting, which provides an area with overall illumination; task lighting to help you carry out specific tasks such as reading or working; and accent lighting, which boosts visual interest and draws the eye to key features in a room such as artwork or decor.
+To make your home as cozy as possible, consider implementing each layer of lighting.
 As seen in our Avalon model home, designer Andrew Pike coupled a shapely brass light overhead with a pair of floor lamps on either side of the sofa, and a task lamp on the desk.

 Soften Up Workspaces with a Runner or Rug